-Apple launched its Apple Watch Series 3 on 12 September, but you can get a bunch of new features on your existing watch - such as a range of new workouts and workout labels - for free, thanks to the new watchOS 4 operating system software.
+Apple launched its Apple Watch Series 3 on 12 September 2017, but you can get a bunch of new features on your existing watch - such as a range of new workouts and workout labels - for free by upgrading to the watchOS 4 operating system software.

-We got our first look at watchOS 4 at WWDC 2017 on 5 June, but on 19 Sept it launched to the public at large, and you can install it now.
-Read on to find out about the new features watchOS 4 (and later point updates, such as watchOS 4.1) brings to your Apple Watch.
+We got our first look at watchOS 4 at WWDC 2017 on 5 June 2017, but on 19 Sept it launched to the public at large, and you can install it now.
+Read on to find out about the new features watchOS 4 (and later point updates - watchOS 4.1 and so on) brings to your Apple Watch.

 At Apple's event on 12 September it revealed that the watchOS 4 software would be available to download on 19 Sept, and it's freely available now.

 We expect another big update next autumn: take a look at our watchOS 5 rumours article for the latest information on that.

 There have been a number of smaller point updates since watchOS 4 was released.
 Most of these have added minor tweaks and bug fixes.

 watchOS 4.3 is scheduled to launch in spring 2018, and the first beta of this update came out at the end of January.
 Nightstand Mode now works in both orientations (previously it was landscape only), there's a new charging animation, and you can use your watch as a remote for music playing on the companion iPhone.